bonobonet/bonobonet.github.io/docs/motd.md

 🌐️ #networking             - Networking, routing and so forth 🌎️ #1                      - Mr. WorldWide/305 fan zone

+You can use /join #channel to join one of these.

 Interested in IRC and maintaining your own node?
 Then take a look at our requirements for becoming one at https://bnet.eu.org/join/ .